anthonyhamilton360/post-install-config/README.md

 </p>
 <p>
-Create anew Business Critical Outage topic with a parent topic of report a problem and save the changes.
+Create a new Business Critical Outage topic with a parent topic of report a problem and save the changes.
 </p>
 <br /><p>